etwk/blog/content/lists/books.md

 - [ ] How to Live Longer and Feel Better (Linus Pauling) #diets
 - [ ] Subtle Body (Cyndi Dale) #energy #alternative
 - [ ] Rethinking Medications: Truth, Power, and the Drugs You Take (Jerry Avorn MD)
+- [ ] How Not to Die (Too Soon): The Lies We’ve Been Sold and the Policies That Can Save Us (Devi Sridhar)
+- [ ] Beautiful Lives: How We Got Learning Disabilities So Wrong (Stephen Unwin)
+- [ ] The Power of Neurodiversity: Unleashing the Advantages of Your Differently Wired Brain (aka Neurodiversity) (Thomas Armstrong) #must

 ### Exercise
 - [ ] Kettlebell Axe: High Speed, Low Drag Alternative to HIIT (Pavel Tsatsouline)